anjana250/diabetes_capstone/README.md

 ![catcomp](https://github.com/user-attachments/assets/c82e9cb5-4a0a-4b0a-84de-c105a0cd9a72)

- The initial inferences are confirmed by this plot.
+ The initial inferences are confirmed by this plot and it is clear to see that the data is imbalanced.

 #### 3. Machine Learning Models
 A baseline accuracy was obtained and the following models were then implemented.